VA refinance loans give lower rates

 When you refinance into a new VA loan, though, you get extra benefits.

-VA loans require no mortgage insurance over 80% loan-to-value (LTV), carry no prepayment penalty, and include an assumption feature that lets you transfer your VA loan to another VA-eligible borrower whenever you decide to sell your home.
+VA loans require no mortgage insurance, carry no prepayment penalty, and include an assumption feature that lets you transfer your VA loan to another VA-eligible borrower whenever you decide to sell your home.

 VA mortgage rates are lower than rates for other loan types, too.
-For example, VA mortgage rates have averaged more than 35 basis points (0.35%) lower than comparable conventional rates over the past 12 months and roughly 15 basis points (0.15%) lower than comparable FHA rates.
+For example, VA mortgage rates average around 20 basis points (0.20%) lower than comparable conventional rates and roughly 30 basis points (0.30%) lower than comparable FHA rates, according to loan software company Ellie Mae.

 The VA Loan Guaranty program was first introduced in 1944 as part of the nation’s G.I.
 Bill.
 Backed by the U.S. Department of Veterans Affairs, the program was originally launched to support the homeownership needs of servicepersons returning from war.